 International Organization Partners should select one representative that will act as the liaison between the Panel and the six IOPs.

-The Panel should [rep comprise of with include] a youth representative.
+The Panel should include a youth representative.

-The Panel should [rep comprise of with include] an Indigenous [Del - Peoples’] indigenous peoples’ [Aus repl - representative with member] as feasible.
+The Panel should include an Indigenous member as feasible.

 The Panel should be supported by two Ramsar Secretariat staff members with responsibility to work on CEPA implementation.